CTP:A Causal Interpretable Model for Non-Communicable Disease Progression Prediction: Abstract

 \section{Abstract}

-Chronic disease is the leading cause of death, emphasizing the need for accurate prediction of disease progression trajectories and informed clinical decision-making.
+Non-communicable disease is the leading cause of death, emphasizing the need for accurate prediction of disease progression and informed clinical decision-making.
 Machine learning (ML) models have shown promise in this domain by capturing non-linear patterns within patient features.
-However, existing ML-based models lack the ability to provide causal interpretable predictions and estimate treatment effects, limiting their decision-assisting perspective.
+However, existing ML-based models cannot provide causal interpretable predictions and estimate treatment effects, limiting their decision-making perspective.
 In this study, we propose a novel model called causal trajectory prediction (CTP) to tackle the limitation.
-The CTP model combines trajectory prediction and causal discovery to enable accurate prediction of disease progression trajectories and uncovering causal relationships between features.
-By incorporating a causal graph into the prediction process, CTP ensures that ancestor features are not influenced by treatment on descendant features, thereby enhancing the interpretability of the model.
-By estimating the bounds of treatment effects, even in the presence of unmeasured confounders, the CTP provides valuable insights for clinical decision-making.
+The CTP model combines trajectory prediction and causal discovery to enable accurate prediction of disease progression trajectories and uncover causal relationships between features.
+By incorporating a causal graph into the prediction process, CTP ensures that ancestor features are not influenced by the treatment of descendant features, thereby enhancing the interpretability of the model.
+By estimating the bounds of treatment effects, the CTP provides valuable insights for clinical decision-making.
 We evaluate the performance of the CTP using simulated and real medical datasets.
-Experimental results demonstrate that our model achieves satisfactory performance, highlighting its potential to assist clinical decisions.
+Experimental results demonstrate that our model has the potential to assist clinical decisions.
+Source code is in \href{https://github.com/DanielSun94/CFPA}{Github}.